los7key/garden/docs/life/navy.md

 [^3]: Where is the line between obsession and hobby?
 [TODO] [^4]; Thanks to my Bar Mitzvah I had enough to get the upgrade.
 No crappy old 64 for me, I got the fancy 128[^6].
 [^5]: I wonder what kind of computer it was?
 Probably a 386?
 [TODO]
 [^6]: 128 wasn't a model, it was the amount of memory it came with.
-In this case, a whopping 64kb.[^7]
+In this case, a whopping 128kb.[^7]
-[^7]: Something for reference.
-Maybe how much ram is on a current phone?
-[TODO]
+[^7]: To put that in perspective, 1 normal length   [TODO]
 [^8]: I also vaguely remember a computer class around this time where I got a taste of programming in BASIC.
-[^9]: The antenna was so large I had to stick out of my window to use it.
+[^9]: The antenna was so large I had to stick it out of my window to use it.